dstanizzo/Dynatrace-API-Account.Management-Postman-Collection/README.md

-# Dynatrace-API-Account.Management-Postman-Collection
+# Dynatrace API: Account Management Postman Collection
-Postman Collection for Dynatrace Account Management API.
+Postman Collection for Dynatrace Account Management API with all the explanation and support to use the new Oauth2 client.

 # How to

-## 1. Create an Oauth Client in Dynatrace
+## 1. Create an Oauth2 Client in Dynatrace

    - Open the User menu and select Account settings (in latest Dynatrace, Account Management).
    - On the top navigation bar, go to Identity & access management > OAuth clients.